Lady Justice

 Lady Justice (Iustitia) is an allegorical personification of the moral force in judicial systems.
 Her attributes are scales, a sword and sometimes a blindfold.
 She often appears as a pair with Prudentia.

-Lady Justice originates from the personification of Justice in Ancient Roman art known as Iustitia or Justitia, who is equivalent to the Greek goddess Dike.
+Lady Justice originates from the personification of Justice in ancient Roman art known as Iustitia or Justitia, who is equivalent to the Greek goddess Themis.

 The goddess Justitia

 The origin of Lady Justice was Justitia (or Iustitia), the goddess of Justice within Roman mythology.
 Justitia was introduced by emperor Augustus, and was thus not a very old deity in the Roman pantheon.